-3. Can annuitants request federal income tax withholding from their benefit payments?
+3. Can annuitants request federal income tax withholding from their annuity payments?

 Yes.
 Annuitants may request that federal income tax be withheld from their annuity payments.
 To add or change federal income taxes withheld from SSEB payments, an annuitant must complete Internal Revenue Service (IRS) Form W-4V, Voluntary Withholding Request, and send it to their local RRB field office.
 To add or change the amount of federal taxes withheld from NSSEB payments, annuitants must file Form IRS W-4P, Withholding Certificate for Periodic Pension or Annuity Payments, (available at IRS.gov) and send it to their local RRB field office.
 If an annuitant does not file a Form IRS W-4P with the RRB and the taxable annuity components exceed the IRS minimum mandatory withholding amount, taxes will automatically be withheld as if the annuitant is single.
-Railroad retirement benefits are not taxable by any state, so state tax withholding from railroad retirement payments is not possible.
-Annuitants that wish to add or change federal tax withholding from their annuity payments may contact an RRB field office for assistance.
+Railroad retirement annuities are not taxable by any state, so state tax withholding from railroad retirement payments may contact an RRB field office for assistance.
 While the RRB may provide the necessary forms for withholding, it is the annuitant's responsibility to determine how much federal income tax withholding is needed.
 Annuitants are encouraged to discuss the amount of withholding needed with a tax advisor or the IRS.

-4. Which railroad retirement benefits are treated like social security benefits for federal income tax purposes?
+4. Which railroad retirement annuity components are treated like social security benefits for federal income tax purposes?

 The SSEB portion of tier I - the part of a railroad retirement annuity equivalent to a social security benefit based on comparable earnings and included on Form RRB-1099 (or Form RRB-1042S for nonresident aliens) - must be reported on an individual's federal income tax return and is treated for tax purposes the same way as a social security benefit.
-The amount of these benefits that may be subject to federal income tax, if any, depends on the beneficiary's income.
+The amount of the SSEB portion that may be subject to federal income tax, if any, depends on the annuitant's income.
 (To determine if any amount of the SSEB portion is taxable, please refer to IRS publication 915, Social Security and Equivalent Railroad Retirement Benefits.)
-If part of the SSEB is taxable, how much is taxable depends on the total amount of a beneficiary's benefits and other income.
-Usually, the higher that total amount, the greater the taxable part of a beneficiary's benefit.
+If part of the SSEB is taxable, how much is taxable depends on the total amount of an annuitant's annuity and other income.
+Usually, the higher that total amount, the greater the taxable part of an individual's annuity.

-5. Which railroad retirement benefits are treated like private pensions for federal income tax purposes?
+5. Which railroad retirement annuity components are treated like private pensions for federal income tax purposes?

-The NSSEB portion of tier I, tier II benefits, and supplemental annuities - which are included on Form RRB-1099-R (or Form RRB-1042S for nonresident aliens) - are all treated like private pensions for federal income tax purposes.
-In some cases, primarily those in which early retirement benefits are payable to retired employees and spouses between ages 60 and 62, some occupational disability benefits, and other categories of unique RRB entitlements, the entire annuity may be treated like a private pension.
+The NSSEB portion of tier I, tier II, and supplemental annuities - which are included on Form RRB-1099-R (or Form RRB-1042S for nonresident aliens) - are all treated like private pensions for federal income tax purposes.
+In some cases, primarily those in which early retirement annuities are payable to retired employees and spouses between ages 60 and 62, some occupational disability annuities, and other categories of unique RRB entitlements, the entire annuity may be treated like a private pension.
 This is because social security benefits based on age and service are not payable before age 62, social security disability benefit entitlement requires total disability, and the Social Security Administration does not pay some categories of beneficiaries paid by the RRB.